Dreams 101: What They Are, Why We Have Them & How To Interpret Them

 What it means to dream about someone.

-Dream characters often show up throughout the night, whether you dream of an ex, a total stranger, or a parent.
+Dream characters often show up throughout the night, whether you dream of an ex, a total stranger, or a deceased loved one.
 Of course, interpreting the meaning behind these dreams depends on who is present and what happens.

 Generally speaking, Loewenberg previously told mbg that dreaming about other people can help you process what you've gone through with that person, show you what you admire (or don't admire) about them, or even shine a light on a part of yourself by presenting certain qualities through someone else.